React Hooks

 Key Notes

-• useImperativeHandle is a React hook used to customize the instance value exposed by a child component when using forwardRef.
+is a React hook used to customize the instance value exposed by a child component when usingforwardRef

-• It is commonly used in conjunction with forwardRef to provide a more controlled and focused API for interacting with child components.
+to provide a more controlled and focused API for interacting with child components. - By using

 The useSyncExternalStore in React is a tool that helps you connect your components to an external data store, like a database or another part of your application.
 When you use this hook, you can subscribe to changes in the store and get the current snapshot of its data.
 In simple terms, it's a way for your React components to stay up-to-date with the latest information from outside sources.